Read This First

 Prompt 3: Presuppositional religious apologists often claim circularity in their ideology is virtuous.
 Critique these claims.

-The section works by contrast: Introduction as a load-bearing piece, Claim of Virtuous Circularity as a load-bearing piece, and Definition of Circular Reasoning as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Claim of Virtuous Circularity as a load-bearing piece, Definition of Circular Reasoning as a defining term, and Self-Authentication and Ultimate Authority as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from Claim of Virtuous Circularity.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Claim of Virtuous Circularity distinct from Definition of Circular Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step takes the pressure from circularity and turns it toward circularity.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 Van Til argued that all reasoning is grounded in presuppositions, and the Christian worldview is the only one that can account for logic, science, and morality.
 He asserted that non-Christian worldviews are internally inconsistent and cannot provide a basis for rational thought.